arx-e/pdf-to-cmyk-and-replace-rich-black/README.md

 # pdf-to-cmyk-and-replace-rich-black
-Script that can be used to convert pdf files to CMYK and correct rich black to pure K
+Adobe Illustrator Script that can be used to convert pdf files to CMYK and correct rich black to pure K

 How to run the script:
 1. Gather your files in a certain folder